briankoser/fantasy-football-report-astro/README.md

 6. Partial Hydration: client:idle for Github stars or Fantasy Football headlines
 7. Partial Hydration: client:visible for team avatars
 11. Deploy to Netlify
-12. Supported Imports NPM Packages: what does it mean "Astro lets you import npm packages directly in the browser.
-Even if a package was published using a legacy format, Astro will up-convert the package to ESM before serving it to the browser."?
 13. Display 16 weeks of week pages
 14. Display 16 weeks on team pages
 15. Aliases